 Currently, servers and other computers are rarely physically secured as a whole.
-Servers sometimes have a simple lid switch and are put in locked "cages" inside guarded facilities.
-This usually provides a good compromise between physical security and ease of maintenance.
-To handle highly sensitive data in applications such as banking or public key infrastructure, general-purpose and low-security servers are augmented with dedicated, physically secure cryptographic co-processors such as trusted platform modules (TPMs) or hardware security modules (HSMs).
-Using a limited amount of trust in components such as the CPU, the larger system's security can then be reduced to that of its physically secured TPM [14, 6, 11].
+Servers 25 sometimes have a simple lid switch and are put in locked "cages" inside guarded facilities.
+26 This usually provides a good compromise between physical security and ease of maintenance.
+27 To handle highly sensitive data in applications such as banking or public key infrastructure, 28 general-purpose and low-security servers are augmented with dedicated, physically secure 29 cryptographic co-processors such as trusted platform modules (TPMs) or hardware security 30 modules (HSMs).
+Using a limited amount of trust in components such as the CPU, the 31 larger system's security can then be reduced to that of its physically secured TPM [14, 6, 32 11].
 Like smartcards, TPMs rely on a modern IC being hard to tamper with.
-Shrinking things to the nanoscopic level to secure them against tampering is a good engineering solution for some years to come.
-However, in essence this is a type of security by obscurity: Obscurity here referring to the rarity of the equipment necessary to attack modern ICs [1, a smart card IC's microscopic structures, and instead are designed to be very hard to remove intact.
+Shrinking 33 things to the nanoscopic level to secure them against tampering is a good engineering 34 solution for some years to come.
+However, in essence this is a type of security by obscurity: 35 Obscurity here referring to the rarity of the equipment necessary to attack modern ICs [1, 36 2] 37

+In contrast to TPMs and Smartcards, HSMs rely on an active security barrier usually consisting of a fragile foil with conductive traces.
+These traces are much larger scale than a smart card IC's microscopic structures, and instead are designed to be very hard to remove intact.
 While we are certain that there still are many insights to be gained in both technologies, we wish to introduce a novel approach to sidestep the manufacturing issues of both and provide radically better security against physical attacks.
 Our core observation is that any cheap but coarse HSM technology can be made much more difficult to attack by moving it very quickly.